-Your request explained that the University "is controlled by a religious organization.
-That organization is the Baptist General Convention of Texas."
-Your letter states that "[p]ursuant to the University's Certificate of Formation and Bylaws, the Baptist General Convention of Texas controls the University in part by exercising its right to select a majority of the membership of the board of directors of the University, the governing body of the University."
-Your letter sets forth the University's mission, which states in part that the University "is an institution affiliated with the Baptist General Convention of Texas since 1912."
+Your request explained that the University, "a Southern Baptist institution of higher education," "is controlled by a religious organization, the Baptist General Convention of Texas... whose constituency is the cooperating Southern Baptist churches of Texas."
+Your letter states that "[p]ursuant to the University's Bylaws... the Baptist General Convention of Texas controls the University in part by exercising its right to select a majority of the board of directors of the University, the governing body of the University."

-Your letter requests a religious exemption from the provisions of Title IX "to the extent application of those provisions would not be consistent with the Convention's religious tenets regarding marriage, sex outside of marriage, sexual orientation, gender identity, pregnancy, and abortion."
-In support of this request, you cite to On Sexual Ethics, a resolution adopted by the Convention in 2009.
-According to your letter, that resolution states that "the Bible teaches that the ideal for sexual behavior is the marital union between husband and wife and that all other sexual relations - whether premarital, extramarital, or homosexual - are contrary to God's purposes and thus sinful."
-You further cite the Convention's religious belief that "gender is based on biological attributes and is seen as a gift from God and immutable."
-Your letter states that the "Convention has declared on six occasions its religious beliefs opposing abortion."
-Finally, you cite to the Baptist Faith and Message, which, according to your letter, states that "[m]arriage is the uniting of one man and one woman."
+Your letter requests a religious exemption from the provisions of Title IX "to the extent application of those provisions would not be consistent with the Convention's religious tenets regarding marriage, sex outside of marriage, sexual orientation, and gender identity (including but not limited to transgender status), pregnancy, and abortion."
+In support of this request, you cite to various statements of the Convention, including the resolution "On Sexual Ethics" adopted by the Convention in 2009, a Convention declaration on gender, and a 1988 addition to the Convention's statement of Baptist Faith and Message, which expresses the religious tenets of the Convention as they relate to "the family."
+According to your letter, the Convention's Resolution on Sexual Ethics provides that "the Bible teaches that the ideal for sexual behavior is the marital union between husband and wife and that all other sexual relations - whether premarital, extramarital, or homosexual - are contrary to God's purpose and thus sinful."
+Your letter states that "[t]he Convention has declared its religious belief that 'gender is based on biological attributes and is seen as a gift from God and immutable."
+(Although your letter states that this declaration was attached to your correspondence to OCR, it was not.)
+Your letter also states that the addition to the Baptist Faith and Message adopted by the Convention provides that "[m]arriage is the uniting of one man and one woman in covenant commitment for a lifetime. . . and the means for the procreation of the human race. . .
+Children from the moment of conception, are a blessing and heritage from the Lord."
+Finally, according to your letter, "[s]ince 1980, the Convention has declared on six occasions its religious beliefs opposing abortion."